PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Wizard replaced the cover on the vile lunch-like creation that sat before him.
 "And the leg of Man is, I am to understand, uncooked?"

 "Oh of course, my -- oh, I see what you're getting at.
-It's just that Orc's don't, you know, cook meat, so the cooks don't, uh" Samga seemed genuinely hurt and flustered.
+It's just that Orcs don't, you know, cook meat, so the cooks don't, uh" Samga seemed genuinely hurt and flustered.
 "Really more of butchers, then, aren't they?"

 "There, there Samga.
-You kind was not bred for cuisine, I understand.
+You kind was not bred for cuisine.
+I understand.
 Simply take it away and bring me the female prisoner."

 "OH, you want us to cook her?"